tulip-control/omega/doc/doc.md

 The simple format is used in the attributes `omega.automata.Automaton.vars` and `omega.automata.TransitionSystem.vars`.
-The detailed format is used in `temporal.Automaton.vars`.
+The detailed format is used in the attribute `omega.symbolic.temporal.Automaton.vars`.

 #### Simple format